dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

-   This is a perfect opportunity to start your Ecto Repo and migrate it before starting the rest of your application. **Combine this with [Kubernetes Jobs]**, and you have a way to run the migration on one node, and Init Containers would simply wait for the job to complete before starting the application.
+   This is a perfect opportunity to start your Ecto Repo and migrate it before starting the rest of your application. **Combine this with [Kubernetes Jobs]**, and you have a way to run the migration on one node, and Init Containers should wait for the job to complete before starting the application.
 Make sure you exclude data migrations from this process however, since those usually will not be safe to automatically run in multi-node environments.